Rohit-Alex/Tsuki-No-Me/src/Tutorials/Notes.md

 const a = 4 ** 3 ** 2;  // Same as 4 ** (3 ** 2); evaluates to 262144

+code splitting: ->
+Code-Splitting is a feature supported by bundlers like Webpack, Rollup and Browserify (via factor-bundle) which can create multiple bundles that can be dynamically loaded at runtime.
+Code-splitting your app can help you “lazy-load” just the things that are currently needed by the user, which can dramatically improve the performance of your app
+The React.lazy function lets you render a dynamic import as a regular component. const OtherComponent = React.lazy(() => import('./OtherComponent'));

+Error Boundary
+Context
+Webpack

 Precedence operators:
 1> ()
 2> ?.